DHEA: What you need to know

 When not to take DHEA:

-If you have less than 1 month prior to starting IVF, as high levels of DHEA in the final stages of egg production impairs rather than supports the egg development and quality.
-DHEA should be started at least 3 months before trying to conceive naturally or before IVF and should be stopped one month prior to both.
-It is a preparation supplement rather than a continual use supplement.
+DHEA should be started at least 3 months before trying to conceive naturally or before IVF.
+It should be stopped one month prior to both.
+It is a preparation supplement rather than one suited for continuous use.

-DHEA also isn’t recommended for women with fibroids or endometriosis as it increases oestrogen production.
+DHEA also isn’t recommended for women with fibroids or endometriosis since it increases oestrogen production.
 However, some clinics do recommend it for short term use with good results for egg production.

 DHEA isn’t usually recommended for women with PCOS as DHEA increases the level of testosterone and PCOS is characterised by high androgens.
 However, there does exist a subcategory of PCOS patients who have low testosterone levels.
 DHEA has been able to help these patients as reported by Dr Gleicher at the Centre of Human Reproduction.